lilahagen/essays/OTHELLO.md

   *Sing willow, willow, willow;* </br>
   *Her salt tears fell from her, and softened the </br>
   stones—* </br>

+ *<p style="color:darkseagreen; background-color:honeydew">* This is a song that Desdemona's maid, Barbary, sang while dying after her lover left her -- an example of doomed love.
+In this way, Barbary is a parallel character for Desdemona, who is seeming to foreshadow her own fate...

  Lay by these. </br>
 *Sing willow, willow, willow.*  </p>